sophieyanzhao/sophieyanzhao.github.io/discussion.md

 ### Distributed Computing
 We successfully deployed RNN model to multiple GPU’s and carried out experiments with varying number of nodes and batch sizes.
 We also implemented a **dynamic load balancer** that distributes batches of deferring sizes to GPUs based on their performance at the start of each epoch

-## Lessons Learnt:
+## Lessons Learnt & Interesting Insights:
 1. Money and speed tradeoff: [insert a table]
 2. It is impossible to load big data files into memory via traditional means.
 It is necessary to utilize format like HDF5 that allows assignment of dataset without loading it into memory.
 3. By profiling GPU, we found that the lowest one is a serious bottleneck, which motivates our dynamic load balancer.
 4. Installing packages on EMR worker nodes can be achieved by adding custom bootstrap actions.

 ## Future Work:
-1. Currently, files are shared via a Network File System.
-Keeping a local copy can help mitigate  resources contention problem.
+1. Currently, files are shared via a Network File System (NFS).
+Keeping a local copy can help mitigate resources contention problem when too many nodes are accessing the same NFS.
 2. Load balancer adjust batch size on each GPU every epoch.
 Adaptively adjust batch size after a smaller time interval will help speed up the application significantly.
 3. It will be interesting to test our application on the newly released P3 GPU instances.

-## Interesting Insights:
+## References